Yersinia

 Yersinia is a genus of bacteria in the family Yersiniaceae.
-Yersinia species are Gram-negative, coccobacilli bacteria, a few micrometers long and fractions of a micrometer in diameter, and are facultative anaerobes.
-Some members of Yersinia are pathogenic in humans; in particular, Y. pestis is the causative agent of the plague.
+Yersinia species are Gram-negative, coccobacilli bacteria, and are facultative anaerobes.
+Three members of Yersinia are pathogenic in humans: Y. pestis causes the plague and Y. enterocolitica and Y. pseudotuberculosis cause gastrointestinal syndromes.
 Rodents are the natural reservoirs of Yersinia; less frequently, other mammals serve as the host.
 Infection may occur either through blood (in the case of Y. pestis) or in an alimentary fashion, occasionally via consumption of food products (especially vegetables, milk-derived products, and meat) contaminated with infected urine or feces.